uspki/policies/certificate-policy.md

 - Include within excludedSubtrees an iPAddress GeneralName of 8 zero octets (covering the IPv4 address range of 0.0.0.0/0)
 - Include within excludedSubtrees an iPAddress GeneralName of 32 zero octets (covering the IPv6 address range of ::0/0)

-For DirectoryName, the Subordinate CA certificates shall not have DirectoryName present in Name Constraints.
+For DirectoryName, the Subordinate CA Certificates shall:

+- Include at least one DirectoryName in permittedSubtrees specifying c=US

 A decoded example for issuance to the domain and sub domains of .mil by a Subordinate CA would be:-

 > X509v3 Name Constraints:
 >   Permitted:
 >       DNS:mil
+>       DirName: C = US
 >   Excluded:
 >       IP:0.0.0.0/0.0.0.0
 >       IP:0:0:0:0:0:0:0:0/0:0:0:0:0:0:0:0